What's going on with this chart?

-1) Low temperatures persist from days 1-39 of this woman's cycle, indicating that ovulation has not occurred.
+1) Low temperatures persist from days 1-39 of this cycle, suggesting that ovulation has not occurred.

-2) Even though this woman observes eggwhite cervical fluid on days 19-21 of her cycle, her temperatures remain low, indicating that she experienced a 'false peak', in which cervical fluid becomes more fertile, but ovulation does not occur.
+2) Even though egg white cervical mucus is observed on days 19-21, temperatures remain low, indicating a "false peak," in which cervical mucus becomes more fertile, but ovulation does not occur (4).

-3) She observes eggwhite cervical fluid again on days 38-39.
+3) Egg white cervical mucus is observed again on days 38-39.

-4) This time, she observes a sustained temperature shift following the observation of eggwhite cervical fluid, indicating that ovulation occurred.
-Her temperatures remain high for the rest of her cycle.
+4) This time, a sustained temperature shift follows the observation of egg white cervical mucus, suggesting that ovulation occurred, with temperatures remaining high for the rest of the cycle (4).

 If you have any questions or concerns regarding your health, contact your healthcare provider.

 - Weschler, Toni.
 (2015).
 Taking Charge of Your Fertility: The definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health. p139